 Here’s my response:

 Either years of climbing up the career ladder and incrementally learning (Eng -> Eng II -> Senior -> Manager -> VP -> CTO).
 Or you create the opportunity for yourself on an accelerated learning path.
-I chose the latter when I left Microsoft to join a small startup and expedite my learnings & experience.
+I chose the latter when I left Microsoft to join a small startup and expedite my learning & experience.

 At such a small startup, the CTO is just what I like to call the “Chief Coder”.
 While I have more business responsibilities, a majority of my day-to-day is still coding with my engineers.